 Battery polarity is critical.
 Your product should provide a means to assure the correct polarity of voltage is applied at all times.
-Inadvertent reversal of battery polarity will damage the 904/905 parts.
-These parts will present a very low impedance with reversed polarity and could result in a product hazard when used with highcurrent battery technology.
+Inadvertent reversal of battery polarity will damage the 906 part.
+The part will present a very low impedance with reversed polarity and could result in a product hazard when used with high-current battery technology.